Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with one-step methods

 In the following discussion, we use the notation $Z_n$ to represent the observed data.
 In particular, $Z_n =e^{\lambda (nh)} Z_0$ is the exact solution of \eqref{eq:scalar} with initial data $Z_0$ at time $t = nh$.
 Meanwhile, we use $z_n$ to represent the numerical solution at the $n$th iteration step with step size $h$, starting from $z_0 = Z_0$.

 In this section, we analyze the global minimizer of least squares problems defined as follows:

-where $p(\xi)$ is a characteristic function of a one-step integrator defined in \eqref{eq:FE}-\eqref{eq:RK} and $mh$ is the sampling step size with $m$ being a positve integer.
-Figure~\ref{fig:one-step-obj_landscapes} depicts the loss landscapes defined by \eqref{eq:learning-one-step} for the Forward Euler, RK2, and implicit trapezoidal discretizations.
-The global minimum is zero in these cases, but the RK2 landscape reveals multiple distinct points that achieve this optimum.
+where $p(\xi)$ is the stability function of a one-step integrator as shown in Table~\ref{tab:characteristic-poly} and $mh$ is the sampling step size with $m$ being a positve integer. \review{In addition, the global minimizer $\hat{\xi} = \hat{\lambda} h$ then serves as the learned dynamic.}

 The following Lemma characterizes the global minimizers.

 \begin{lemma} Let $\hat\lambda$ be the minimizer of \eqref{eq:learning-one-step}.
 For any positive $h$, there exists $\hat\lambda h\in\mathbb{C}$ satisfying